w8mej/open-hamclock-backend/README.md

 All maps + data feeds are generated on your own compute.

-Note: VOACAP DE-DX, VOACAP REL/TOA, and PSK Reporter are in work.
+Note: VOACAP DE-DX, VOACAP REL/TOA are in work.

 ## Cost
 The software is free to use and download.
 We do not take donations.